UroLift® (Prostatic Urethral Lift)

 An enlarged prostate — a noncancerous condition known as benign prostatic hyperplasia (BPH) — causes urinary tract symptoms that affect the majority of men after age 50.
 Until recently, treatment options were largely limited to medications or major surgery.

-UC Irvine Health urology specialists are among the first in Southern California to offer a new BPH treatment known as a prostatic urethral lift.
+UC Irvine Health urology specialists offer the latest BPH treatment, which is known as a prostatic urethral lift.
 This minimally invasive procedure using the UroLift® device provides excellent outcomes for BPH sufferers.

 What is a prostatic urethral lift?